 - Buying the processed stuff.

 It’s hard to dig your hand into that bag of messy cheese puffs if it never made it from the store to your house in the first place.
 Now, this is not a complete “out of sight, out of mind” promise, but I think you can eventually get pretty darn close.
+There are some simple ways to avoid processed food that you can start doing today.

 - Not being armed with healthy snacks on the go.